KaustubhPatange/XClipper/docs/test-pages/page2.md

 ?> You can also enable **Bind Deletion** option which will delete items from your local storage if deleted from an online database.

-_Tip: Hover on each item to see what they do._
+?> Tip: Hover on each item to see what they do.

 ## Connecting mobile device to the storage